-Many homeowners use pine trees as an ornamental feature in landscaping around their home.
-A member of the genus Pinus, 36 of the more than 100 species of pine trees known worldwide are native to the United States, which makes them easy to grow.
-Some people hesitate to use pine trees because they worry that the roots of a pine planted near a house might cause damage to the foundation.
-However, some university extension services, including Clemson and North Carolina State universities, suggest using pine trees for foundation plantings.
+A member of the genus Pinus, pine trees are native to most of the Northern Hemisphere, which makes them easy to grow even for people living in cold climates.
+And yet some people hesitate to use pine trees because they worry that the roots of a pine planted near a house might cause damage to the foundation.
+Good news: that's unlikely to happen if your foundation is in good shape and your trees are planted far enough away.

 Pines planted in yards offer a variety of colors ranging from blue to dark green.
 In addition, they come in different sizes, shapes and needle structures, and even the texture of needles in different species varies from fine to coarse.
-However, when planting pine trees near a house, remember to take into consideration the mature size of the tree, its height and width in order to avoid planting the tree too close to the foundation to allow for healthy growth.
+All that variety, plus the fact that pines can flourish in so many climates, makes them a popular choice for home landscaping.

-Although people often worry that the roots of a pine tree might cause the foundation of a house to crack, that is generally an unfounded concern because pine tree roots tend to grow down rather than spread out.
-In addition, North Dakota State University horticulturist Ron Smith says that the root system of an evergreen will not grow into a foundation unless the foundation already has cracks and leaks, because the roots tend to grow where there is a balance of water and air.
-In fact, among the trees he recommends for use in landscaping near a home are pines such as Black Hills spruce, Scotch pine and the Swiss stone pine.
+Although people often worry that the roots of a pine tree might cause the foundation of a house to crack, that is generally an unfounded concern because pine tree roots tend to grow down rather than spread out laterally across your yard.
+In addition, the root system of an evergreen will not grow into a foundation unless the foundation already has cracks and leaks, because the roots tend to grow where there is a balance of water and air.

-Because pine tree roots -- like the roots of all plants -- always need a balance of water and air to grow, it is never a good idea to plant them too close to a foundation.
+Because pine tree roots — like the roots of all plants — always need a balance of water and air to grow, it is never a good idea to plant them too close to a foundation just for the sake of the tree.
 That is because the first few feet of soil near a foundation are usually kept fairly dry by the overhang on the roof.
-Many homeowners work with the situation of dry soil there and do not plant anything within a few feet of the house.
-They can establish a natural root-free zone near the foundation by not watering or fertilizing that area, according to Michigan State University Extension.